System Design Space

 Part I: Strategic Design

-Business subdomains, ubiquitous language, bounded contexts, team collaboration patterns.
+Business subdomains, ubiquitous language, bounded contexts, and team relationship patterns.

 Part II: Tactical Design

-Design heuristics, evolution of solutions, Event Storming, brownfield projects.
+Design heuristics, solution evolution, Event Storming, and work in brownfield systems.

 Part I: Strategic Design